hjwp/marriage-figaro-norway/act3.md

 era giunto a Siviglia.
 A tale oggetto ho mandato Basilio ...

 > And that kid!
-I'll get Basilio to check he's gone for good.
+> I'll get Basilio
+> to check he's
+> gone for good.

     Og guttungen!
     Jeg må be Basilio
     sjekke at han
     er helt borte.

 SUSANNA:
 Oh cielo!
 E Figaro?
 LA CONTESSA:
 A lui non dei dir nulla: in vece tua voglio andarci io medesma.

 > We don't need to tell Figaro.
-> I'll be the one on the garden stage, not you
+I'll be the one on the garden stage.

     Vi trenger ikke
     si det til Figaro.
     Så går jeg i hagen,
     ikke du

 IL CONTE: